assuncaocharles/react-indexed-db/README.md

 #### add(value, key)

 It Adds to the given objectStore the key and value pair.
-The firt parameter is the value and the second is the key (if not auto-generated).
+The first parameter is the value and the second is the key (if not auto-generated).
 **add** returns a promise that is resolved when the value was added or rejected if an error occurred.

 Usage example (add without a key since it's configured to be auto generated):